GetResponse/DevZone/API/README.md

 Conditions:

 * `campaigns` / `get_campaigns` (optional) – Search only in given campaigns.
 Uses OR logic.
 If those params are not given search, is performed in all campaigns in the account.
 Check [IDs in conditions](#ids) for detailed explanation.
-* `type` (optional) – Use "newsletter" or "follow-up" to narrow down search results to specific message types.
+* `type` (optional) – Use "newsletter", "follow-up" or "draft" to narrow down search results to specific message types.
+If not given newsletters and follow-ups are returned in the result.
 * `subject` (optional) – Use [text operators](#operators) to narrow down search results to specific message subjects.
-* `draft_mode` (optional) – Use true or false, default is false.
-Switches between regular messages and drafts.
-Draft mode can be combined with other conditions, for example with `type` condition to get newsletter drafts only.

 _JSON result:_